Antonio Cerilles: Governor of Zamboanga del Sur (2010–2019)

 Antonio H. Cerilles served three consecutive terms as the 14th Governor of Zamboanga del Sur from June 30, 2010, to June 30, 2019, succeeding his wife, Aurora Enerio‑Cerilles, and was succeeded by Victor Yu.
 During his governorship, Cerilles focused on regional development and strengthening peace and order initiatives, leveraging his long career across local and national government.
 He maintained political influence through his family, with his wife and son holding key local positions.

 Philippine House of Representatives campaign (2019)

 In the 2019 elections, Cerilles ran for a congressional seat representing Zamboanga del Sur’s 2nd district but was defeated by Mayor Leonardo L. Babasa, Jr. This reversed the electoral success of his wife, Aurora, who had succeeded him as district representative.

 Presidential Adviser for Mindanao Concerns (since 2025)

 On March 13, 2025, President Bongbong Marcos appointed Cerilles as Presidential Adviser for Mindanao Concerns.
 In this capacity, he is tasked with advising on socio-economic development, peace and security, and the ongoing government transition in the Bangsamoro.

-In May 2025, Cerilles announced plans to open a satellite office in Cagayan de Oro, aiming to strengthen direct communication between the Office of the President and local governance structures across Mindanao alongside with the Mindanao Development Authority.
+In May 2025, Cerilles announced plans to open a satellite office in Cagayan de Oro, aiming to strengthen direct communication between the Office of the President and local governance structures across Mindanao alongside the Mindanao Development Authority.